-(c) Households above 30% of AMI and at or below 50% of AMI.
-Points will be awarded based on the percentage of total units that serve households above 30 percent of AMI and at or below 50 percent of AMI and provides rents pursuant to HUD guidelines adjusted for family size throughout the extended use period.
+(c) Very-Low Income ("VLI") Households-above 30% of AMI and at or below 50% of AMI.
+Points will be awarded based on the percentage of total units that serve VLI households above 30 percent of AMI and at or below 50 percent of AMI and provides rents pursuant to HUD guidelines adjusted for family size throughout the extended use period.
+For purposes of this category, VLI shall mean income limits set by HUD, or as otherwise defined by the Authority in the Guidelines.